DM872/Resources/units/09/practice.md

 $$

 Solve it using Benders’ algorithm.
-A template for the implementation is avaialble from the git repository.
+A template for the implementation is avaialble in the `code` directory.

 After solving it, you are informed that the $y$ variables should also be integer.
 Without starting again from scratch: